yanchanllin/book-fellow-backend-/README.md

 Run npm install es6-promise

-Run Rake Start to start up both servers.
+Run Rake Start to start up both servers

 Open your browser and navigate to `http://localhost:3001` (press ctrl-C or control-C while in the terminal to exit.)